mendix/docs/content/en/docs/developerportal/project-management/epics/planning.md

 A notification is sent in the Developer Portal's [top bar](/developerportal/#navigation) informing you of the status of the migration.
 An email is also sent with this information.
 You can open the [migration report](#migration-report) by clicking the notification or the button provided in the email.

 {{% alert color="warning" %}}Once you have migrated your stories from Stories to Epics, Mendix archives any work you may have had in Stories.
-You can review your work on the [Stories Archive](/developerportal/collaborate/general-settings/#story-archive) tab in the **Settings** page of the app, and download it if necessary.
+You can review your work in [Stories Archive](/developerportal/collaborate/general-settings/#story-archive) on the **Settings** page of the app, and download it if necessary.
 Mendix will keep this data until October 1, 2024.
 Until then, you will be able to export it to Excel in case you need an offline copy.
 Mendix strongly urges you to download your work before that date.{{% /alert %}}

 ### 6.2 What Is Migrated?